 If you’d like to see a detailed explanation of the suggestion, tap on the Grammarly icon in the upper-left corner of the keyboard.
 If there are several suggestions for your text, swipe left to read additional information about the next suggestion:

 This menu also offers an option to dismiss a suggestion.
-If Grammarly offered an irrelevant suggestion, click the Ignore button in the lower-right corner of the suggestion card.
+If Grammarly offered an irrelevant suggestion, tap Ignore in the lower-right corner of the suggestion card.

 You can also check the tone of your message when using the Grammarly Keyboard for Android.
 To learn more about this feature, check out this article.